skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 In the VAE, the ELBO is used to jointly optimize the parameters of the encoder and the decoder.
 Consider the decomposition of the marginal likelihood in Equation 2.8 of [An Introduction to Variational Autoencoders](https://arxiv.org/pdf/1906.02691).

-    a.
     Suppose $$\theta$$ is held fixed, and $$\phi$$ is optimized w.r.t. the ELBO.
     This is similar to other VI approaches, except that an inference network is now used for amortized analysis.
     This has no effect on the marginal likelihood of the generative model (which should be expected, since $$\theta$$ is fixed), but makes the variational posterior better.

-    b.
     Suppose now that $$\phi$$ is held fixed, and $$\theta$$  is optimized w.r.t. the ELBO.
     This may make the variational posterior less accurate.
 Why is it nevertheless a good idea?

     Finally, note that end-to-end optimization of the ELBO across the encoder and decoder essentially corresponds to interleaving stochastic gradient descent w.r.t. the two above steps.